 Water is considered one of the most important nutrients for mammals.
-Animals can lose up to half of their glycogen and fat storage and survive where only at 10% loss of body water causes serious illness and loss of 15% results in death.
+Animals can lose up to half of their glycogen and fat storage and survive where only a 10% loss of body water causes serious illness and loss of 15% results in death.
 Moisture in dog and cat food is essential for correct digestion and hydration.
-Ingestion of dry foods causes a dehydrating affect when the body must bring moisture to the stomach to digest the dry food.
-Naturally, raw fed dogs and cats drink a fraction of the water that dry fed pets do.
+Ingestion of dry foods causes a dehydrating effect when the body must bring moisture to the stomach to digest the dry food.
+Naturally, raw-fed dogs and cats drink a fraction of the water that dry-fed pets do.
 Raw diets contain approximately 60-80% moisture versus dry foods that contain 6-10%.
 Every time a pet eats a meal of dry food, it becomes dehydrated and thirst follows.
 Animals eating dry food diets face a daily battle to stay hydrated.
-Years of systemic dehydration has dire consequences including kidney distress that can lead to chronic renal failure and dysfunction of all other major organs.
+Years of systemic dehydration have dire consequences including kidney distress that can lead to chronic renal failure and dysfunction of all other major organs.
 The kidneys function and filter best when cells in the body are properly hydrated.
-Feeding high protein dry diets (up to 50% protein on a dry matter basis) are of concern to me because the kidneys are processing excessive amounts of protein while the body is becoming dehydrated.
+Feeding high-protein dry diets (up to 50% protein on a dry matter basis) is of concern to me because the kidneys are processing excessive amounts of protein while the body is becoming dehydrated.

 Dietary Carbohydrates, Proteins, Fats and Blood Glucose Regulation

 Commercially produced dry foods contain between 30-70% non-fiber carbohydrates and raw diets little to none.
-Carnivores technically have no nutritional requirement for carbohydrate and, in the wild; canines would not consume more than 10%, and felines, less than 5%.
-In the past, cereal based diets were fed to pets for economical reasons because grains are much less expensive than meat.
-Unfortunately carbohydrates do not provide the same nutrients as meats and cannot be considered of equal nutritional value.
-After years of clinical study on cereal based pet foods, it is becoming clear that a grain based diet is not necessarily the most beneficial for our four-legged friends.
-Carbohydrate sources used in commercial diets include wheat, rice, barley, oats and corn.
+Carnivores technically have no nutritional requirement for carbohydrates and, in the wild; canines would not consume more than 10%, and felines, less than 5%.
+In the past, cereal-based diets were fed to pets for economical reasons because grains are much less expensive than meat.
+Unfortunately, carbohydrates do not provide the same nutrients as meats and cannot be considered of equal nutritional value.
+After years of a clinical study on cereal-based pet foods, it is becoming clear that a grain-based diet is not necessarily the most beneficial for our four-legged friends.
+Carbohydrate sources used in commercial diets include wheat, rice, barley, oats, and corn.
 Cooked and extruded forms of these grains are rapidly digested as starches that are converted to sugar and used as energy.
 Whole forms of these ingredients are difficult for carnivores to digest and are mainly utilized as fiber.
 Starches and proteins do not provide comparable sources of energy.
 Starches create sugars (glucose) that increase blood glucose levels.
 They are quickly converted to sugar and quickly utilized by cells.
-The unfortunate down fall of this type of energy is that regular sudden increases and decreases in blood glucose are known to be the leading causes of diabetes and hypoglycemia.
+The unfortunate downfall of this type of energy is that regular sudden increases and decreases in blood glucose are known to be the leading causes of diabetes and hypoglycemia.
 The more processed the carbohydrate becomes, the more quickly it is utilized which causes “spikes” in blood glucose.

-Proteins provide energy from amino acids and are slower to be processed than carbohydrates but are longer lasting sources of energy.
-Proteins aid in creating a regulatory affect on blood glucose levels rather than causing “spikes.”
+Proteins provide energy from amino acids and are slower to be processed than carbohydrates but are longer-lasting sources of energy.
+Proteins aid in creating a regulatory effect on blood glucose levels rather than causing “spikes.”
 Raw diets naturally contain high levels of protein as well as the correct dietary enzymes to synthesize amino acids into usable forms for cells.